infinum/eightshift-docs/website/docs/basics/wp-cli.md

 We have defined a few command prefixes:

-- **create** - these are services classes that will be copied to your project.
+- **create** - services classes that will be copied to your project.
-- **init** - these are additional functions, methods, helpers will be copied to your project.
+- **init** - additional functions, methods and helpers that will be copied to your project.
-- **run** - these are commands used to run an action directly from Eightshift Libs.
+- **run** - commands used to run an action directly from Eightshift Libs.
 They will not copy anything to your project.
-- **setup** - these are commands that runs multiple all-ready defined commands from the list.
+- **setup** - commands that runs multiple already defined commands from the list.
-- **use** - these are commands used for blocks and blocks related stuff.
+- **use** - commands used for blocks and block-related stuff.
 They will copy various files and folders from the blocks folder to your project.

 > **Make WP-CLI your best friend, and your coding life will be much more comfortable, trust me.**

-We will explain classes that we think are necessary and should be described in more detail, and for the rest of the classes, you can find all the descriptions by running `--help` after each command.
+We will explain the classes that we think are necessary and should be described in more detail.
+For the rest of the classes, you can find the descriptions by running `--help` after each command.